-- Great Lakes in My World: Our K-12 educational curriculum has connected nearly 60,000 students to hands-on Great Lakes learning.
+- Great Lakes in My World: Our K-12 educational curriculum has connected nearly 60,000 students to hands-on Great Lakes learning and is available for free on our website.
 And our H.O.M.E.School lessons provide Great Lakes activities for kids who are learning at home.

 Research & Analysis

 - Assessing water affordability: Costs for sewer and drinking water services are rising in communities around the region.
-We and Ohio Environmental Council commissioned a study assessing the affordability of basic water services for low-income households in the state of Ohio.
-In short, it’s a challenge for many Ohioans.
+We partnered with Ohio Environmental Council to commission a study assessing the affordability of basic water services for low-income households in the state of Ohio.
+In short, it’s a challenge for many Ohioans in urban and rural areas.
 Now, we’re working to develop policy solutions that protect our water and improve our infrastructure, while not disproportionately impacting the most economically vulnerable.